 McFall Mountain Dinosaur Tracks

-There are dinosaur tracks all along the Paluxy River, and the McFall Mountain Dinosaur Tracks are a great place to come see them, where the Cretaceous !
-There are both sauropods and Acrocanthosaurus tracks visible.
+Operated by the Creation Evidence Museum, the McFall Mountain Dinosaur Tracks are a great place to see both sauropods and Acrocanthosaurus tracks.

 Click HERE for more information